-When a nail is driven into a piece of timber across the direction of the grain, the pressure from the wood fibres pressing against the nail will hold it firmly in position preventing it from moving.
-However when a nail is driven into the end grain of a piece of timber, the holding power of the nail will be greatly reduced.
+When a nail is driven into a piece of timber across the direction of the grain, the pressure from the wood fibres pressing against the nail will hold it firmly in position.
+If a nail is driven into the end grain of a piece of timber, its holding power will be greatly reduced.